-If you are wondering were to have breakfast, lunch or dinner while in Arusha, then you will be spoilt for choice.
-The city has several high quality restaurants, coffee shops, cafes and other eat outs serving continental and local dishes.
-If you want the best sandwiches, coffee, burgers, grilled meat, burgers, chips, tramazini, pastries, cakes and European delicacies, then Africafe is the place to go.
-The restaurant also serves a variety of soft drinks, beer and wines.
+If you are wondering where to have breakfast, lunch, or dinner while in Arusha, then you will be spoilt for choice.
+The city has several high-quality restaurants, coffee shops, cafes, and other eat-outs serving continental and local dishes.
+If you want the best sandwiches, coffee, burgers, grilled meat, burgers, chips, tramazine, pastries, cakes, and European delicacies, then Africafe is the place to go.
+The restaurant also serves a variety of soft drinks, beer, and wines.
 Another ideal place for eating out and relaxing with friends is Rivertrees.
 Rivertrees in the middle of a coffee plantation.
 Expect to be served coffee that is grown in the area.
 Apart from coffee and tasty meals, a Guide can take you for a walk around the beautiful gardens and stream for bird watching.

 Lake Natron is a soda/ alkaline lake found at the foot of Mount Ol Donyo Lengai.
 The lake is found in an extremely remote and desolate area with a distinct landscape.
-The lake is shallow and during the hot season, water temperatures can reach a staggering 42 degrees Celsius.
+The lake is shallow and water temperatures can reach a staggering 42 degrees Celsius during the hot season.
 Lake Natron does not drain out or connect to any major river or sea.
 It is fed by small rivers and hot springs.
 The nearest towns to the lake are Arusha and Magadi in Kenya.

-the Lake’s isolation has made it the largest breeding site for over 2.5 million Lesser Flamingos hence a recognized Ramsar site.
-Lesser Flamingos find the lake ideal for breeding because it is isolated, is rich in algae, has salt marshes, tilapia and is free from most predators.
-The Lesser Flamingo is considered threatened because of their reliance on breeding in this one location.
+The lake’s isolation has made it the largest breeding site for over 2.5 million Lesser Flamingos hence a recognized Ramsar site.
+Lesser Flamingos find the lake ideal for breeding because it is isolated, is rich in algae, has salt marshes, and tilapia, and is free from most predators.
+The Lesser Flamingo is considered threatened because they rely on breeding in this one location.
 Global warming could drain the lake and easily wipe out the Lesser Flamingo.
 It is important to note that apart from flamingos, the lake is also home to pelicans, gees, and over 350 other bird species.
 After visiting the lake, tourists can also visit the Masai tribe on their way back to Arusha.

 This tower was once believed to be built at a point between Cape Town in South Africa and Cairo in Egypt to represent the middle point of the former British empire in the African continent.
 However, this has been refuted as the real midpoint between the two cities is now known to lie in Central Congo.

 Often overshadowed by Ngoro Ngoro Crater and Serengeti, Tarangire National Park is also a great attraction in the northern part of Tanzania.
-It is not only good for a normal safari but has become well known for its elephant migration which become more intense during certain months of the year.
-Tarangire is only 3 hours’ drive away from Arusha city.
+It is not only good for a normal safari but has become well known for its elephant migration which becomes more intense during certain months of the year.
+Tarangire is only 3 hours drive away from Arusha city.
 Most tourists visit the park for a short time and rarely cover all sectors.
 This leaves much of the park pristine and relatively undiscovered.
-In the months of July to October, the concentration of mammals is wonderful to behold.
+From July to October, the concentration of mammals is wonderful to behold.
 Expect to spot 4 of the famous big five mammals and over 500 species of birds.
-In a nutshell, the main activities in the park are game drives, walking safaris, nature walks, bird watching and some of the best cultural tours in Tanzania.
+In a nutshell, the main activities in the park are game drives, walking safaris, nature walks, bird watching, and some of the best cultural tours in Tanzania.

 Arusha receives good rains throughout the year and has fertile volcanic soils.
 This combination of good soils and climate is ideal for coffee growing.
 Several coffee plantations have sprung up all around the city employing many of the residents.
 The coffee tour takes you to one of the farms in the mountainous village of Nkoaranga.
 The farm is located 25 kilometers away from the town.
 A Guide can pick you up from your hotel in Arusha and drive up to the foot of Mount Meru from where you will be led by foot up to the plantation.
 As you walk towards the farm, you will go past a primary and secondary school as well as the local church in the area.

-Once you reach the plantation, the farmers will show you around the plantation as you learn about the different stages of growing coffee – from the young trees until a time when they are picked.
+Once you reach the plantation, the farmers will show you around the plantation as you learn about the different stages of growing coffee – from the young trees until the time when they are picked.
 After this part of the tour, you will have lunch at the farm home.
-Lunch consists of fresh fruit, ugali, chapatti, goats’ meat or rice.
-After lunch, you will proceed for the second part of the tour to see how coffee is roasted/grinded and stored before dispatching to markets all over the country.
+Lunch consists of fresh fruit, ugali, chapatti, goat’s meat, or rice.
+After lunch, you will proceed for the second part of the tour to see how coffee is roasted/ground and stored before being dispatched to markets all over the country.
 Before leaving the place, you will taste the coffee itself.
-The coffee tour is rewarding because it offers visitors opportunities to interact with the local people and experience their everyday life.
+The coffee tour is rewarding because it offers visitors opportunities to interact with the local people and experience their everyday lives.
 You will also learn about the different stages of coffee growth till it becomes a final product.
 Do not forget to go back with some fresh coffee beans.

 This is one of the smallest national parks in Tanzania.
-It is also less visited compared to the Serengeti and Ngorongoro crater but remains a hidden gem for its breathtaking Best attractions in Arushascenery and rare wildlife.
+It is also less visited compared to the Serengeti and Ngorongoro craters but remains a hidden gem for its breathtaking Best attractions in Arushascenery and rare wildlife.
 A key feature is the Lake Manyara.
 This alkaline lake varies in size depending on the season.
-During the rainy season, it can cover one third of the park hosting over one million flamingos.
-Apart from flamingos, the park is also home to king fishers, herons and over 400 other bird species.
-Birders will be amazed with the variety of birds on offer.
-Lake Manyara National Park is also famous for hosting the rare tree climbing lions.
-The East African rift valley is a prominent feature and the vegetation can range from savanna grasslands, marshes and thick forests.
-During your visit, expect to spot buffaloes, Elephants, warthogs, waterbucks, giraffes, hippos, hyenas, Leopards, wildebeest and zebras.
+During the rainy season, it can cover one-third of the park hosting over one million flamingos.
+Apart from flamingos, the park is also home to kingfishers, herons, and over 400 other bird species.
+Birders will be amazed by the variety of birds on offer.
+Lake Manyara National Park is also famous for hosting the rare tree-climbing lions.
+The East African rift valley is a prominent feature and the vegetation can range from savanna grasslands to marshes, and thick forests.
+During your visit, expect to spot buffaloes, Elephants, warthogs, waterbucks, giraffes, hippos, hyenas, Leopards, wildebeest, and zebras.

-If you want to meet the cities businessmen, expatriates and government officials, then you should play gold in one the clubs.
+If you want to meet the city businessmen, expatriates, and government officials, then you should play gold in one of the clubs.
 The Kilimanjaro Golf Club has an 18-hole Golf Course which is free for Information about Arusha members but is open to visitors who can pay a certain amount.
-This particular golf course offers majestic views of Mount Kilimanjaro and mount Meru.
+This particular golf course offers majestic views of Mount Kilimanjaro and Mount Meru.
 To play or rent golf clubs/caddies, you need to register at the clubhouse.
 The second golf course within Arusha is run by the Gymkhana Golf Club.
-This Clubs is located 30 kilometers away from Kilimanjaro Golf Club and was founded in 1940.
+This club is located 30 kilometers away from Kilimanjaro Golf Club and was founded in 1940.
 It had 9 holes and the green fee is about $100 per person.
 If these two are not of your taste, then you can try the one at the nearby Moshi district which was built in 1920.

-The Jane Goodall Tribute Centre was opened by Jane herself and is located at the Cultural heritage Centre.
+The Jane Goodall Tribute Centre was opened by Jane herself and is located at the Cultural Heritage Centre.
 The Centre provides information about Jane Goodall’s work with primates in Africa.
-You will learn a lot about current research in chimpanzees, conservation efforts and the contribution of the Jane Goodall projects in Africa.
+You will learn a lot about current research on chimpanzees, conservation efforts, and the contribution of the Jane Goodall projects in Africa.

 The Kikuletwa hot spring is also found in the middle of a dry landscape and surrounded by green fig/palm trees.
 You can swim and relax by the beautiful oasis as you watch small fish moving in the crystal clear waters.
 The Chemka hot spring is also located in an area with beautiful scenery and is excellent for those who wish to swim in the magical warm waters of a natural hot spring.